 The proprietors of Lu Ban Restaurant have secured the rights to deliver vocational education in the UK through their commercial restaurants.
 Mike Mounfield, Managing Director of Lu Ban explained:

-‘In every single space there’s education, it’s a restaurant with a training centre integrated in it.
+‘In every single space there’s education, it’s a restaurant with a training centre integrated into it.
 Every dish on the menu has a story – our team went to China as part of the project so we’ve taken our experiences from original Tianjin restaurants.
 Even the décor of the restaurant has taken influence and inspiration from the kitchens and architecture featured in Tianjin’.

-There are many similarities between Liverpool and Tianjin: both are cities have been shaped by immigrants who have contributed so much – not least the food culture!
+There are many similarities between Liverpool and Tianjin: both are cities that have been shaped by immigrants who have contributed so much – not least the food culture!

-The background to Lu Ban’s name is an interesting tale.
+The background of Lu Ban’s name is an interesting tale.
 Lu Ban was a carpenter from the 5th century BC who invented many household objects such as the saw and lock.
 His philosophy was to complete everything to the best of his ability, which has formed the basis of Chinese teachings for many years.

 As Lu Ban has education at the heart of its dining experience each section of the restaurant allows guests to educate themselves on Tianjin culture.
 The team behind the restaurant have written a Level 2, 3 and 4 Chinese culinary arts programme which is recognised by the national education framework.
-Students can enrol on the course and learn through a mixture of webinars, demonstrations at the Chef’s table and eventually be assessed in the work place.
+Students can enrol on the course and learn through a mixture of webinars, demonstrations at the Chef’s table and eventually be assessed in the workplace.

 The in-built Food Lab is where dishes sent by Tianjin Master Chefs can be taste-tested.
 Two scholars who are sponsored by the famous food writer, Ching, conduct their research from the Food Lab.
 Guests can also book an evening in the Food Lab for an immersive dining experience with many delicious plates to try.
 If guests would prefer something other than the Food Lab or restaurant, they can book into the Tianjin private dining room.
 This idea is to replicate an authentic Tianjin dining experience, whereby the dishes are served in a traditional way.